synthparadox/EggLedger/README.md

 ## Contributing

-This repository is not open contribution.
-If you have ideas, please [run them through me first](https://wasmegg.netlify.app/#/contact).
+This repository is open to contribution.
+If you have something you want to add, feel free to fork the repository and submit a pull request.